nick-ng/TournamentPairer/README.md

 Steamroller tournament format: http://privateerpress.com/organized-play/steamroller-tournaments

-The script is designed to work with the accompanying spreadsheet.
+The script is designed to work with the included spreadsheet.

 ============
 Instructions